 According to Gartner, 87% of senior business leaders say digitalization is a company priority, yet only 40% of organizations have brought digital initiatives to scale.
 Moreover, the gap between aspiration and achievement is widening for enterprises attempting digital business transformation.

-How to capitalize on game-changing market disruption instead of being left behind: Start planning.
+Start planning.
 Today, digital transformation is not a nice addition to enterprises’ overall strategies but a business imperative.
 Acting now is likely the best strategy.
 In the end, it all depends on the chosen approach and a comprehensive planning.
 Change is great, but only if you’ve asked all the questions to navigate the risks.

 Deciding the right modernization approach requires a clear vision and a thorough evaluation of the legacy applications’ capabilities.
 This requires having the right, digital-savvy leaders in place, and also including migration experts in the early stage of strategic planning.
 Setting up the right partnerships to support a complex modernization project is crucial in designing the transformation path and choosing the right migration approach and tools.